fenomas/babylon-atlas/README.md

 ** Updates: **

+ * v0.4.0: Allow passing in JSON object instead of a URL
  * v0.3.0: API changed to reflect parallel support for mesh/texture-based usage
  * v0.2.0: supports breaking changes in Babylon.js v2.3.
    When using Babylon 2.2 and below, move this